Popular culture, Islamic law, modernity

 Youssef Haddad received his PhD in Islamic Studies.
 His research interests were in the fields of Islamic law, Hadith, and Qur’anic exegesis.
 Other research interests included postcolonial theory, national identity, and social movements.
 He has taught philosophy and cultural studies at the American University of Beirut.

 MA (2011), Arabic Language and Literature, Islamic Studies and Linguistics, Universität Bayreuth, Germany

 Nadine worked on her PhD in Arabic Studies.
-Her dissertation, “Construction of National Identity in Hizbullah’s Political Discourse,” explored linguistic and discursive strategies, such as indexicality and dialogicality, in Hizbullah’s political documents and speeches of its Secretary General Nasrallah in relation to the construction and negotiation of sectarian and national identity in Lebanon.
+Her dissertation, tentatively entitled “Construction of National Identity in Hizbullah’s Political Discourse,” explores linguistic and discursive strategies, such as indexicality and dialogicality, in Hizbullah’s political documents and speeches of its Secretary General Nasrallah in relation to the construction and negotiation of sectarian and national identity in Lebanon.